instance-id/Loupedeck/README.md

 ## Loupedeck multipurpose command runner setup for linux.

+## Note: Active work in progress.
+### I made this for my personal use, so things are the way they are because of reasons

+---
 I primarily transfered over the logic I had written for my [Xcencelabs QuickKeys](https://github.com/instance-id/quick-keys-app) to the Loupedeck.

 #### Features